Lapis legit: Market

 Due to the effort required to bake the cake, it is a rather expensive delicacy, costing about €20 per kilogram in 2010 in the Netherlands.
-In Indonesia, a similar-sized lapis legit can cost up to Rp 400,000 (about €12.50).
+In 2018, a high-quality cake from a well-known retailer in Jakarta cost 950,000 Indonesian rupiah (US$) each, while in Singapore, cakes from Bengawan Solo retailed for 80 Singapore dollars (US$) in 2025.